marcodemayda/fruits-nix/README.md

 Reactivate the enviroment variable setting it's path, rebuild and `sops update <file>`.

 Now `sops <sops-file.yaml>` requires `sudo`, since it has to fish a root-owned key.
-But besides that, we have one key for both editing and rebuilding.
+But we have one key for both editing and rebuilding.
+And secrets are locked behind sudo, which I like.

-Remeber to re-add the ssh passphrase if you had removed it! `ssh-keygen -p` And remove the one in config, `rm -r .config/sops/`
+(we could alternatively manually run the sops command with `SOPS_AGE_KEY_FILE=<path>` each time, or with an alias, instead of setting it globally in the config file)

-(we could alternatively manually run the sops command with `SOPS_AGE_KEY_FILE=<path>` each time, or with an alias, instead of setting it globally in the config. )
+Remeber to re-add the ssh passphrase if you had removed it! `ssh-keygen -p` And remove the keys in .config `rm -r .config/sops/`

 ### adding new hosts